Donders-Institute/bidscoin/docs/installation.rst

 Building the image
 ^^^^^^^^^^^^^^^^^^

-Download the Singularity `definition file <https://github.com/Donders-Institute/bidscoin/blob/master/Dockerfile>`__ and execute the following command to build the BIDScoin image:
+Download the `Dockerfile <https://github.com/Donders-Institute/bidscoin/blob/master/Dockerfile>`__ and execute the following command to build the BIDScoin image:

 .. code-block:: console